Dwolla/v2-ach-api-docs/source/includes/_fundingsrcs.md

 # Funding sources

 Add and retrieve ACH bank account information via funding sources.
 Customers can have a maximum of 6 funding sources.
-Funding sources can be created for both the [Accounts](#create-a-funding-source-for-an-account) and [Customers](#create-a-funding-source-for-a-customer) resources.
+Funding sources can be created for both the [Dwolla Master Account](#create-a-funding-source-for-an-account) and [Customer](#create-a-funding-source-for-a-customer) resources.

+### Funding source types

+The two funding source types available with a Dwolla integration include a `bank`, and the Dwolla `balance`.
+Type `bank` represents any bank account attached as a funding source to Account and Customer resources.
+Type `balance` represents the Dwolla Balance made available to Account and Verified Customer resources.

+##### Balance funding source

+The [Dwolla Balance](https://developers.dwolla.com/resources/balance-funding-source.html) can be utilized as a digital "wallet", storing USD funds for the Customer or Account.
+Additionally, the Dwolla Balance can be pre-loaded with funds for quicker outgoing ACH transfers to destination funding sources.
+To get a more in-depth overview of the Dwolla Balance, including functionality and other benefits, check out our [developer resource article](https://developers.dwolla.com/resources/balance-funding-source.html) or view our [webinar](https://www.dwolla.com/resources/balance-webinar/).

+##### Bank funding source

+Funding sources of type `bank` include an additional attribute, `bankAccountType`, denoting the type of the bank account being attached.
+The bank account types currently supported by Dwolla include `checking`, `savings`, `general-ledger` and `loan`.

+ - `checking`, `savings` - Checking and savings accounts can be attached to any Customer type.
+These account types are enabled for all Accounts and Customers, by default.

+ - `general-ledger` - General ledger accounts can only be attached to exempt Business Verified Customers. **Note**: Enabling this account type requires additional Dwolla approvals before getting started.
+Please contact [Sales](https://www.dwolla.com/contact?b=apidocs) or your account manager for more information on enabling this account type.

+ - `loan` - Loan accounts can only be attached to Verified Customers.
+These funding-sources can only credited, meaning funds can only be sent to these accounts. **Note**: Enabling this account type requires additional Dwolla approvals before getting started.
+Please contact [Sales](https://www.dwolla.com/contact?b=apidocs) or your account manager for more information on enabling this account type.

 ### Funding source links